daniel-rhoades/aws-security-groups-role/README.md

 Before using this role you will need to install the role, the simplist way to do this is: `ansible-galaxy install daniel-rhoades.aws-security-group-role`.

 The example playbook below ensures an EC2 Security Group is provisioned in AWS as specified, e.g. if one already matches the role does nothing, otherwise it gets created.
-For completeness the examples also create a VPC into which the EC2 Security Groups would reside using the role:  `daniel-rhoades.aws-vpc-role`.
+For completeness the examples also create a VPC into which the EC2 Security Groups would reside using the role:  `daniel-rhoades.aws-vpc`.

 ```
 - name: My System | Provision all required infrastructure